anycable/anycable/Readme.md

 ## Metrics & Stats

-Anycable-Go provides useful statistical information about the service (such as a number of connected clients, received messages, etc.).
+AnyCable-Go provides useful statistical information about the service (such as a number of connected clients, received messages, etc.).

 ### Prometheus